kidlj/awei/_wiki/wills.md

 ### 2025.08.23

-Read to build intuition.
+Read to build intuition,
-Think to make perception.
-Practice to reach realization.
+Practice to gain insights.

 ### 2025.08.21